Battle of the Volturnus: Deployment

 When Narses found out about the location of the Frankish camp, he set forth at the head of an 18,000 strong force, including strong contingents of Heruli mercenaries.
 His army included infantry, heavy cavalry, and horse archers, and was thus at an advantage over the mostly infantry-based enemy forces.
 As the Romans approached the Frankish camp, Narses sent an Armenian officer, Charananges, with a cavalry force to cut the Franks' supply.
-Indeed, Charananges not only captured several wagons, but used one of them to set fire to the large watchtower guarding the bridge.
+Charananges not only captured several wagons, but used one of them to set fire to the large watchtower guarding the bridge.
 After this first skirmish, both sides exited their camps and formed up for battle.
 At that point, an incident almost wrecked the Byzantine plans.
 A Heruli captain killed a servant, and when confronted by Narses, refused to acknowledge any fault.
 Narses had him executed, whereupon the rest of the Heruli announced that they refused to fight.
 Nevertheless, Narses drew up his forces for battle.
 Faced with the solid and deep-arrayed Frankish infantry, he chose a disposition similar to that of the Battle of Taginae, with the infantry in the centre, backed by archers, and the cavalry on the wings.
 Narses himself took command of the right wing, while Artabanes and Valerian were placed in charge of the left wing.
 Part of the left wing was also concealed in a wood that grew there.
 At the pleas of the Heruli general, Sindual, who promised to persuade his men to fight, he left a gap in the middle of the infantry, which the Heruli were to occupy.

 Battle

-However, two Heruli had deserted to the Franks, and persuaded Butilinus to attack now while the Heruli stayed out of the battle.
+Two Heruli had deserted to the Franks, and persuaded Butilinus to attack now while the Heruli stayed out of the battle.
 The Franks arrayed in a large wedge formation and advanced, and smashed into the Byzantine centre.
 They quickly penetrated the gap left by the Heruli, but Narses commanded his cavalry, which included many horse archers, to wheel on their flanks and attack the Franks from their exposed rear.
 The Franks, already engaged with the Byzantine infantry, were unable to turn and face their more mobile enemies in the rear.
 As confusion started to spread amongst them, the Heruli finally returned to the fray.
 In the words of J.B.
 Bury, "... then Sindual and his Heruli appeared upon the scene.
 The defeat of the Franks was already certain; it was now to be annihilation."